OCamlverse/ocamlverse.github.io/content/subtleties.md

   See the [Pervasives module
   documentation](http://caml.inria.fr/pub/docs/manual-ocaml/libref/Pervasives.html)
   in the OCaml Manual, or [Built-in operators and functions](https://www2.lib.uchicago.edu/keith/ocaml-class/operators.html) at *OCaml for the Skeptical*.
-(It's very old, but [Infix symbols](https://caml.inria.fr/pub/docs/manual-caml-light/node4.9.html) in the old CAML light manual might also be useful.)
+(Also, though it's very old, [Infix symbols](https://caml.inria.fr/pub/docs/manual-caml-light/node4.9.html) in the old CAML light manual might also be useful.)

 * **ppx**: What are these `[%% ...]`, `[@@ ...]` expressions that I
   see in people's code?
 What does it mean when there's a percent sign in the